-A student will be registered for the degree of Master of Philosophy in the first instance, except that a student may be permitted to register for the degree of Doctor of Philosophy if he/she already holds a postgraduate degree of a university in the United Kingdom, or the Republic of Ireland or the former C.N.A.A. or such other degree awarding body it recognizes as equivalent for the purpose.
+A student will be registered from the outset for the qualification they are aiming for which will be either MPhil, PhD or EngD.
 The Dean of School or their nominee shall appoint a Supervisor or Supervisors with due reference to expertise and staff workload.
 They shall also appoint a Director of Research Degree Programme for each student, who will act as an initial arbiter in the event of academic problems experienced by the student and maintain an overview of the quality of the student's research degree programme.